Combat Missions: Evolution 1: Tank Takeout

 Charlie got ambushed early but were able to fend off the initial assault with no casualties.
 As they got near the tank Young was killed when two shadow squad members emerged from a bunker.
 Krenshaw and Greaves were killed as they approached the tank but Everadge was able to take out the two members inside the tank.
 Everadge was then killed as he tried to approach the tank.
 Potter was then killed as he planted the explosive charges leaving Bugarin the lone survivor.

 Early into the mission, Bravo lost one SEAL and one Marine but the remaining four SWAT cops on the team were able to complete the mission (notably Jody Taylor with 7 kills) despite the mission being SEAL in nature.

-Winner: Bravo

 In the Dossier room, Charlie struggled to select a teammate to discharge prompting Rudy Boesch to issue them an ultimatum: Five minutes to choose a member to discharge or draw swords.
 Charlie eventually decided to draw swords resulting in Jeff Everage's discharge (ironically Everage was against drawing swords).